-Withdrawal from College
+Withdrawal from the College

 Withdrawing from the College means you must withdraw from all your courses in a given term.
 Leaving the College during a term without formal withdrawal may result in failing grades and could jeopardize future attendance at this or other higher education institutions.
-Please contact your Academic Advisor or Success Coach if you plan to withdraw.
-Any student intending to leave Nicolet College before completing their goals is encouraged to explore the decision with the assistance of an instructor, Academic Advisor or Success Coach, or other College personnel.
+Please contact your Success Coach if you plan to withdraw.
+Any student intending to leave Nicolet College before completing their goals is encouraged to explore the decision with the assistance of an instructor, Success Coach, or other College personnel.
 A thorough discussion of College resources and alternative options may alter the need to withdraw.
 Information concerning Financial Aid Title IV Refunds and withdrawing from all courses with no passing grades can be found by visiting nicoletcollege.edu.
-Students who are inactive for 4 terms, will be discontinued from their program and will be required to submit a new application to start another program at Nicolet.
-Student MyNicolet accounts may be inactivated after 365 days of no enrollment.